 Finding clients and marketing yourself

-Keep your eye on publishing job boards and other job boards for freelance opportunities (this is how I found one of my first clients):
+Keep your eye on publishing job boards and other job boards for opportunities (this is how I found one of my first clients):

 - The Bookseller freelance jobs